anegostudios/IVC5-Support-Application/README.md

 	- Frontend module
 		- Create new tickets (also possible as guest)
 		- Inspect individual tickets
+			- Add more messages / Reply to the ticket
 		- List of tickets created by current member
 	- Admin module
 		- View all tickets